From £54,1058

 The Genesis GV60 is the third car to use Hyundai and Kia’s dedicated E-GMP electric car platform, after the Hyundai Ioniq 5 and the Kia EV6.
 That bodes well, because in those cars the associated technology has already been proven to use energy efficiently and recharge rapidly, and the Kia in particular demonstrates that it can handle pleasingly well.

-The only choice of battery in the GV60 is the familiar 77.4kWh pack.
+As part of the facelift, the only choice of battery in the GV60 is the familiar 84kWh pack.
 Annoyingly, the group is taking a page out of Tesla’s book by being coy about the exact capacity.
-So 77.4kWh is the gross capacity, but Genesis, Kia and Hyundai will not disclose the usable capacity.
+So 84kWh is the gross capacity, but Genesis, Kia and Hyundai will not disclose the usable capacity.

 Three motor set-ups are available, with the single- and basic dual-motor options familiar from the EV6 and Ioniq 5.
-We’re testing the Sport Plus range-topper, which has identical 241bhp motors on each axle, for totals of 483bhp and 516lb ft.
+We’re testing the Performance range-topper (in pre-facelift, but mechanically identical Sport Plus guise), which has identical 241bhp motors on each axle, for totals of 483bhp and 516lb ft.
 For the time being, these are unique to the GV60 because the Kia EV6 GT has an even more powerful motor on its rear axle.
+We've also sampled the entry-level Pure on the road but haven't subjected it to our full testing.

-It’s a fast car, then, but also an expensive one, which makes us wonder what Genesis can add to an already tasty recipe.
+In Performance guise it's a fast car, but it's also an expensive one, which makes us wonder what Genesis can add to an already tasty recipe.
 Mechanically, it’s nothing revolutionary.
 Compared with lesser E-GMP cars, there are some additional features and some uprated hardware, such as active noise cancelling, adaptive suspension, a rear limited-slip differential and four-piston brakes.

 INTERIOR